Illustration of a speech bubble and question mark

 Magnify glass icon

-• A. A list of brands permitted to use the B Corp logo can be found in the scoping memo your company received during the assessment and verification process.
+• A. Approved different-name brands are listed on the certification scope memo your company received prior to completing your self-assessment.
 Please refer to the Eligibility rules for IP usage section for further details on how in-scope brands can use the B Corp IP.

 • A. No. We appreciate your interest in joining the community, but companies pursuing certification cannot use the Certified B Corp logo or trademarks.
 Doing so could violate local laws and undermine trust in the certification.